cjoakim/azure-cosmosdb/code/python/apps/mongo2cosmos/readme.md

 - **Import the transformed mongoexport files into CosmosDB**
   - One approach is to use the **mongoimport** utility
-  - Another approach is to use **Azure Data Factory**\
+  - Another approach is to use **Azure Data Factory** (see screen shots below)
-  - Another approach is to use a programming language to load CosmosDB from the transformed mongoexport files
+  - Another approach is to use a programming language SDK to load CosmosDB from the transformed mongoexport files (DotNet, Java, Python/pymongo, Node, etc)

 ---